 - Student visa (if required)

 - Travel/health insurance

 - Additional travel (buses to/from school)

 - Any costs associated with hosting an exchange student

 NOTE: You remain liable for tuition fees at Whitsunday Anglican School as you remain enrolled while on exchange.

 We encourage all Year 10 students to strongly consider participating in this worthwhile program.

 For more information, please contact the following:

-Head of Service & Global Learning
+Dean of Service and Global Learning